WernerLDev/werlang.nl/posts/howto-nextjs-ghpages.md

 On this page you can enable github pages by selecting a source branch and click `save`.
 As source branch select the branch `gh-pages`.

+### Create Nexct.JS project

-If the repository is still empty first create an empty Next.JS app using `npx create-next-app@latest` and push to the main-branch before proceeding.
+We need something to deploy so create an empty Next.JS app using `npx create-next-app@latest` and push to the main-branch.

 ### Setup Github workflow

 This is where the magic happens.
 Github allows us to define build pipelines using Yaml files very similar to how pipelines work in Azure DevOps (for those who work with Azure DevOps at work).

-Check out your repository locally and create the file `.github/workflows/gh-pages.yml` inside your repository.
+Checkout your repository locally and create the file `.github/workflows/gh-pages.yml` inside your repository.

 My gh-pages workflow looks as following: